The Stefanie Spielman Fund for Breast Cancer Research is devoted to advancing research in breast cancer.

 - Researchers in the Ohio State University School of Pharmacy and the Comprehensive Cancer Center are developing new drugs for breast cancer.
 The fund will support continued efforts to discover and test these new drugs in clinical trials.

 - An invaluable resource to support breast cancer research is a large collection of breast cancers characterized by all the relevant pathological features of the cancers and the treatments and outcomes of the patients with these breast cancers.
 The fund is supporting two such efforts, the Spielman Breast Cancer Tissue Archive Services and Spielman Breast Cancer Tumor Bank.
-The Tissue Archive Services, under the leadership of Charles Shapiro MD, Director of Breast Cancer Medical Oncology at Ohio State, uses breast cancers already collected and stored in the Ohio State pathology department.
+The Tissue Archive Services uses breast cancers already collected and stored in the Ohio State pathology department.
 The Tumor Bank collects breast cancers and blood samples from newly diagnosed patients.
 The Tissue Archive Services and the Tumor Bank allows for promising genes or proteins that first are discovered in the laboratory using cell lines or animal models to be quickly tested for their importance and relevance to human breast cancers that come from patients.
 Examples of ongoing research conducted using these resources include: the molecular factors associated with basaloid, or estrogen receptor negative, progesterone receptor negative and HER-2 negative (or “triple negative”) breast cancers, and the molecular factors associated with tamoxifen resistance.

 Make a gift to the Stefanie Spielman Fund for Breast Cancer Research online.